-If you are a beginner in the editing world, or if you are just looking for ways to improve your editing skills and boost up the quality of your final cuts, then you will find valuable information here.
+If you are a beginner in the editing world, or if you are just looking for ways to improve your editing skills and boost up the quality of your final cuts, then you will find valuable information in this article, where we'll cover the best practices to edit video like a pro.

 Editing like a pro doesn't necessarily involve expensive software nor the latest computers.
-Alhough these resources doesn't hurt, and can certainly add to your workflow, a good editor is defined by their skills.
-You must choose your editing resources based in the purpose of your project, and of course your budget, but also by your personal preference.
+Although these resources don't hurt, and can certainly add to your workflow, a good editor is defined by their skills.
+You must choose your editing tools based in the purpose of your project, and of course your budget, but also by your personal preference.
 If you feel more comfortable and get your way around better with a particular software, then that's the one you should use.

 Here are the 5 tips that make for great editing.